 The La Sportiva Katana Lace are among the best climbing shoes you’ll ever own!
 This is a sturdy option that is perfect for whichever climbing style you prefer.
 It has incredible performance with a slightly downward curving toe for versatile climbing and comfort.
 There’s a lace-up closure that provides adjustability and a precise fit.

 Customers love the quality and durability of the leather and synthetic Lorica combination.
-This is why the Amazon rating for this pair is 4.5 out of 5 stars.
-The pricing range for these shoes is between $185 and $200.

 La Sportiva Genius